wjzz/polyglot/connect_four/python/README.md

 * pypy3 uses more RAM than cpython
 * pypy3 seems to be around 4x faster than cpython
 * inlining the enum type (into a bool or int) doesn't help performance
+* PERF: for cpython mutable vs immutable doesn't make a big difference, but for pypy3 the mutable version is 2-3 times faster at move generation.

 Results
 =======